Guruvayur and Thrissur: How do you prove you are Hindu?

 I don’t profess to be a practising Hindu, but I do respect religion and I learn a lot from all the religions in the world that I come across in my travels, and have found them always welcoming.
 It makes me sad that Hinduism doesn’t show the same respect and opportunity to others.

-29 thoughts on “Guruvayur and Thrissur: How do you prove you are Hindu?
+29 responses to “Guruvayur and Thrissur: How do you prove you are Hindu?”

 I have a query.
 My sister is a Christian and about to get married to a Hindu at the Guruvayoor temple.
 The Hindu guy’s father has been forcing her to enter Guruvayur for the chain ceremony.
 What is the procedure for this?
 Does my sister have to convert ?Also will all the Christians who enter the temple with her have to convert as well before entering?
 We are really unaware of these procedures.